lineality/bead_set_juzu/README.md

 Another side of mindfulness is: active-mind-ful health.
 Yes, meditation doesn't match well with dancing at a dance-club, but being completely sedentary and unfit is not healthy either. (e.g. how to interpret Bodhidharma sitting in front of a wall for nine years).

-A very concrete example is Glosilalia-Yoga (Glosilalia = ~non-linguistic forms, nonsense-sounds) Not that this should be the only method ever used, but it seems a no-brainer (?) to not ever try this:
+A very concrete example is Glosilalia-Yoga (Glosilalia = ~non-linguistic forms, nonsense-sounds).
+Not that this should be the only method ever used, but it seems a no-brainer (?) to not ever try this:
 Activity: Do a meaningless (no distracting 'words') verbal yoga expression fitness exercise that lasts about 2.5 minutes.
 As that becomes routine, parts of awareness (or the brain, or something(s)) are able to separate from that and just look at where you are and what is happening, say, sitting by a clump of wild grass blowing in the wind.
 Watching that grass for 2.5 minutes, with various parts of your brain occupied with the Glosilalia-Yoga, will tell you surprising things about your perception (and your perception of your perception) of that blowing grass and other things (including the force of your impatience to do something more sport-thrilling).